 4.15.3.
 The new transmission elements added based on the above criteria are examined for off peak scenario.
 The power flow on new elements from load flow study corresponding to off peak condition is compared with corresponding power flow for peak load conditions.
-If line loading on any elements is less than 40% during off peak as compared to peak load
+If line loading on any elements is less than 40% during off peak as compared to peak load conditions such elements are identified and alternative options explored such as -

 - a.
 Providing FACTS devices like series capacitors on parallel lines to increase power flow. - b.
 To provide phase shifting transformers for diversion of power flows. - c.
 To explore alternatives of different voltage levels, - d.
-To change route selection of lines and alternative location of substations.
+To change route selection of lines and alternative location of substations. - 4.16.

-4.16.
 In case a proposal is meant to support the National system, GCC should duly record such a proposal for sponsoring the same to become part of ISTS.